ConvLab/ConvLab-2/README.md

 ### Evaluation
 #### Multi-domain End-to-end Dialog Challenge Task
 1. Automatic end2end Evaluation: The submitted system (code) will be evaluated using the user-simulator setting `bertnlu + ruleDST + ruleDST + templateNLG` as in [ConvLab-2](https://github.com/thu-coai/Convlab-2).
 We will use the evaluator MultiWozEvaluator in `convlab2/evaluator/multiwoz_eval.py` to report metrics including success rate, average reward, number of turms, precision, recall, and F1 score.
+(Note: The reference number (`Ref`) represents the index of the booked entity in the database (see [dbquery](https://github.com/thu-coai/ConvLab-2/blob/master/convlab2/util/multiwoz/dbquery.py) for details), which will be checked in automatic evaluation)
 2. Human Evaluation: The submitted system will be evaluated in Amazon Mechanic Turk.
 Crowd-workers will communicate with your summited system, and provide a rating based on the whole experience (language understanding, appropriateness, etc.)
 #### Multi-domain Cross-lingual Dialog State Tracking Task
 We evaluate the performance of the dialog state tracker using two metrics: